Table of Contents

 As is the case with traditional acrylic dentures, there are many variables that can have an impact on the price of the flexible variety of dentures.
 Below is a breakdown of typical costs, but these costs can vary depending on your personal circumstances, so please ask your dentist for specific information:

-Removable flexible false teeth for individuals who do not require tooth extractions or any other oral preparations prior to the initial impression will range from about $700 to $1,500 USD.
+Removable flexible false teeth for individuals who do not require tooth extractions or any other oral preparations prior to the initial impression will range from about US$700 to $1,500.
 These prices may or may not include follow-up appointments, depending on the dental service.

 For individuals who require teeth extractions as the partial denture will be replacing some of these teeth, the cost per tooth extraction can be from $75 to $450 for the average extraction.
 Extractions that require surgery can run from $150 to $650 per tooth.

-This puts the average flexible partial dentures cost, with extractions, to the price range of between $1,000 and $6,000 USD.
-With more work needed in order to prepare the mouth and jaw for the procedure, the flexible dentures cost can go as high as $7,000 to $8,000 USD or more.
+This puts the average flexible partial dentures cost, with extractions, to the price range of between US$1,000 and $6,000.
+With more work needed in order to prepare the mouth and jaw for the procedure, the flexible dentures cost can go as high as US$7,000 to $8,000 or more.

 What These Costs Should Include